naevox/ctf_notes/README.md

 <p> ssh -i [private rsa] [user]@[ip]
 <p> - impacket tools location on kali
 <p> /usr/share/doc/python3-impacket/examples/
+<p> use evilwinrm for when you have winrm access and want RCE

 <p> -----------------------------------------------------------------------------------------
 </p>
 <p> upgrade shell using python pty library and adds auto complete for steps 2+ :